berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 ```bash
 sudo apt-add-repository universe && apt update
 ```
 1.3  Optional: If testing on a VM, it's useful to use a remote SSH connection to continue with this guide.
-If following the remote SSH installation senario, SSH will already be in use.
+If following the remote SSH installation scenario, SSH will already be in use.
 Set a password for the `ubuntu` user

 ```bash
 passwd